Learning Indonesian

 It’s a tough one.
 But Asian languages where once Rudd’s pet back in the Keating years, so soon we might have even more Australians stepping off the Qantas plane in Denpasar and saying “Selamat Siang,” instead of “G’day, Gede.”

-9. Arema Says:
+9. Arema says:

 Thanks Ausdag, that’s a very good article written by an “insider”.